The Hospital Club: Television studio (h Studio)

-From January 2026, it was reported that ITV daytime shows Lorraine, This Morning and Loose Women will move to the Hospital Club studio as part of cost-cutting measures.
+From January 2026, it was announced that ITV daytime shows Lorraine, This Morning and Loose Women will move to the Hospital Club studio as part of cost-cutting measures.

 In media

 The Hospital Club was used by the rock band Radiohead to record parts of their 2007 album In Rainbows and the 2008 live video In Rainbows – From the Basement.